-- To change engine oil: - (1) Stop the engine and set it in a tilted position. - (2) Remove the upper motor cover and oil filler cap.
-Allow it to cool. - 3 Turn the steering on the outboard so that the drain hole is facing downward. - (4) Put a oil drain pan under the oil drain screw. - (5) Remove the oil drain screw and drain oil from the engine. - (6) Tighten the oil drain screw. - $\overline{(7)}$ Reset the engine in a vertical position. - 8 Repeat (5) and (6). - (9) Fill the engine through filler port with recommended oil (see chart below) to the upper dipstick mark.

-10 Tighten the oil filler cap.
+- To change engine oil: - 1 Stop the engine and set it in a tilted position. - 2 Remove the top cowl and oil filler cap.
+Allow it to cool. - $\overline{3}$ Turn the steering on the outboard so that the drain hole is facing downward. - (4) Put a oil drain pan under the oil drain screw. - 5 Remove the oil drain screw and drain oil from the engine. - 6 Release the tilt lock from engagement and stand up the engine upright. - (7) Remove the oil drain plug again and drain out the oil. - 8 Replace the drain plug seal with a new one and apply oil onto the sealed part. - (9) Install the oil drain plug. - In Fill new engine oil through the oil filler until the oil level reaches the upper limit. - (1) Tighten the oil filler cap.